• Skip to main content

 To check availability contact them directly.

-Ultima Cannes Le Grand Jardin – Luxury Hotel
+Ultima Cannes Le Grand Jardin – Ultimate Luxury on Ile St Marguerite

-Le Grand Jardin isn’t open yet, but it’s coming soon.
-The only private property on this richly-forested Cannes island, it’s a sumptuous walled estate that is soon to open with luxury accommodation.
+Le Grand Jardin is the only private property on this richly-forested Cannes island, and it’s a sumptuous walled estate with rental luxury accommodation.

 Just a wee bit of scandal for gossip lovers: The palatial property was once owned by Vijay Mallya, an Indian magnate known as the King of Good Times who is now wanted in India and accused of sensational financial crimes.